d0k3/GodMode9/README.md

 __As always, be smart, keep backups, just to be safe__.

+## Quick start guide
+These short instructions apply to all users who have ARM9loaderhax and [Luma3DS](https://github.com/AuroraWright/Luma3DS) installed (Luma3DS set up with standard paths), which will be the majority of all GodMode9 users.
+Here's how to set it up quickly:
+* Rename `GodMode9.bin`(from the release archive) to `X_GodMode9.bin`(change `X`to the button of your choice) and put it into `sd:/luma/payloads/`
+* Get good versions of `aeskeydb.bin`, `seeddb.bin` and `encTitlekeys.bin` from somewhere (don't ask me!) and put these three files into `sd:/` or `sd:/files9` (optional but recommended for full functionality).

+You may now run GodMode9 via the X Button (or any other button you chose).
+See below for a list of stuff you can do with it.

 ## What you can do with GodMode9
 With the possibilites GodMode9 provides not everything may be obvious at first glance.
 So, for your convenience a (incomplete!) list of what GodMode9 can do follows below.
 * __Manage files on all your data storages__: You wouldn't have expected this, right?
 Included are all standard file operations such as copy, delete, rename files and create folders.
 Use the L button to mark multiple files and apply file operations to multiple files at once.